lucas-z99/ircc_scraper/README.md

 # How it works
-Data on IRCC's website is loaded dynamically with .js

-So BeautifulSoup is not enough
+Data on IRCC's website is loaded dynamically, so BeautifulSoup is not enough.

-The workaround is pretending to be a browser (with Chromedriver), click some button
+The workaround is pretending to be a browser (with Chromedriver)

-After that, it's simple parse and save.